Thanksgiving (2023 film): Production

 After director Eli Roth created the fake movie trailer, Thanksgiving, for the film Grindhouse (2007), plans for a feature-length adaptation began.
 In 2010, Roth told CinemaBlend that he was writing the script with Jeff Rendell and that he hoped to complete it once he was done with press for The Last Exorcism (2010).
 By August 2012, Jon Watts and Christopher D. Ford were set to write the screenplay with Roth and Rendell after they finished writing the Roth-produced Clown (2014).
+In June 2016, Roth revealed on Reddit that the script still needed work in order for the film to live up to the trailer.

-In January 2023, Deadline Hollywood reported that Spyglass Media Group was producing the film.
+In January 2023, Deadline Hollywood reported that Spyglass Media Group, which owns The Weinstein Company library, was producing the film.
 Roth would depart from Borderlands (2024), passing additional photography off to Tim Miller, in order to direct the film.
 The following month, Patrick Dempsey and Addison Rae joined the cast.
 Also cast were Jalen Thomas Brooks, Nell Verlaque, and Milo Manheim.
 In March 2023, Rick Hoffman, Gina Gershon, Tim Dillon, Gabriel Davenport, Tomaso Sanelli, and Jenna Warren joined the cast.
 Principal photography took place in Toronto and Hamilton, Ontario, from March 13 to May 5, 2023.